ivyyangxq/RL-for-Macro-Slides/README.md

 5. Topic 4: Multi-agent RL and equilibrium.
 6. Topic 6: Sub-optimal Choices and Distortion.
 7. Topic 7: RL with other Machine Learning Methods for Simulation.

+I will gradually update all of them, and they are expected to be finished until April.2025